-PACE Programme academic curriculum is comprised of nine subjects, namely: Mathematics, English Language, Civics, Religious Knowledge, Computer Studies, Home Economics, Family Life, Health Education, and Craft.
-The lessons taught are aligned with the learning trajectory of The Bahamas’ National Curriculum for secondary schools.
+The PACE Programme’s academic curriculum is comprised of nine subjects, namely: Mathematics, English Language, Civics, Religious Knowledge, Computer Studies, Home Economics, Family Life, Health Education, and Craft.
+The lessons taught are aligned with the learning trajectory of The Bahamas’ national curriculum for secondary schools (BJC/BGCSE).

-After teen mothers have completed the PACE Programme, most are re-enrolled into public schools.
-It is customary for students to be a placed in schools that are different from the ones in which they were enrolled before becoming pregnant.
-Nevertheless, teen mothers who return to the normal school environment, are encouraged to attend monthly follow up meetings at the PACE Programme, such that they can reflect on challenges faced and obtain support, if needed.
+After teen mothers have completed the PACE Programme, most are re-enrolled into public school.
+It is customary for students to be placed in a school that are different from the one in which they were enrolled before becoming pregnant.
+Nevertheless, teen mothers who return to the normal school environment are encouraged to attend monthly follow-up meetings at PACE so that they can reflect on challenges faced and obtain support, if needed.

 Health and Safety Training & Education

 To assist teen mothers who are faced with economic hardships, the PACE Foundation incurred the cost of daycare.
 This venture increased the number of teen mothers who attended the PACE Programme on a regular basis.
-Therefore, the PACE Foundation diligently seeks to partnership with local nurseries and preschools to offer free or reduced rates for childcare for teen mothers.
+Therefore, the PACE Foundation actively and diligently seeks to partner with local nurseries and preschools to offer free or reduced rates for childcare for teen mothers.

-The PACE Foundation host an annual, nationally forum, initiative entitled “Talk to me”, which seeks to educate parents about effective means to communicate with their children about social, developmental and psychological issues.
-Additionally, the PACE Foundation facilitate motivational seminars for teen mothers, throughout the academic year.
+The PACE Foundation hosts an annual, national forum initiative entitled “Talk To Me”, which seeks to educate parents about effective means to communicate with their children about social, developmental, and psychological issues.
+Additionally, the PACE Foundation facilitates motivational seminars for teen mothers throughout the academic year.